Metaxo/Sidewinder/README.md

 ## Run Time

+Installation of packages such as EMBOSS and BLAST should not take more than a few minutes.

-Demos in the repo will not run more than a few minutes in a normal computer.
+Demos in the repo should finish running in a few minutes for a normal computer.

-For higher depth sequencing read data, EMBOSS alignment might take hours to complete due to an expensive time complexity.
+For higher depth sequencing read data, EMBOSS alignment might take hours to complete due to an expensive time complexity of the Smith-Waterman algorithm.